stanekTM/TX_FW_Multi_Stanek/README.md

 * Setting the number of channels in the option selection (2 to 13 channels).
 * Fail-safe flag in bind option "Bnd".

 Attention!
 To select protocols and build firmware, use Arduino IDE version 1.8.19.
-The current Arduino IDE version 2. .. has bugs (I will investigate later).
+Compiling with Arduino IDE version 2... has errors (I will investigate later).

 ### Works in serial mode with
 * Jumper T12